-Figure 5 – The framework for assessing management effectiveness of protected areas (from Hockings et al 2000).

-Arctic States have experience established monitoring programs and undertaken evaluations of the management effectiveness of individual MPAs, other conservation measures and MPA networks. .
-For example, Fisheries and Oceans Canada (DFO) undertook a pilot assessment of the ecological and socio-economic benefits of the Eastport MPA in temperate Atlantic Canada (DFO pers. comm.).
-Arctic states involved with HELCOM and OSPAR have been involved in evaluations of MPA networks through those organizations.

-At the broader seascape level, CAFF has been active in harmonizing and integrating biodiversity monitoring efforts across the Arctic (e.g., through its Circumpolar Biodiversity Monitoring Program (CBMP), http://www.caff.is/monitoring).
-Representatives from various agencies responsible for national and regional Arctic protected area management are engaged in identifying a suite of biodiversity measures to be commonly monitored across the Arctic and implemented in a standardized way by each agency.
-This will enable coordinated reporting of biodiversity in Arctic protected areas (both terrestrial and marine) and provide a circumpolar understanding of change occurring within protected areas around the Arctic region (Livingston et al 2011).

-7.3 An Arctic Approach
+5.4 Moving Forward: A Regional Arctic Approach

-The international efforts described above provide an important foundation for a Pan-Arctic MPA Network.
 Given the unique circumstances of the Arctic, the following approaches will be particularly important to the successful development of MPA networks in this region.

 Managing for change.
 As noted, climate change impacts are already being felt in the region, together with associated economic and social changes.
 A pan-Arctic network must be designed to adaptively manage areas in light of current and expected changes.
 This will require a proactive approach, and a recognition that the spatial distribution of resources is likely to change over time, including the introduction of new species.
+Connectivity is particularly important as a network principle in a dynamic environment.

 Being flexible.
 MPAs have been a successful management tool in many diverse regions because they can be adapted to local circumstances.
-Arctic managers will need to consult with indigenous people and other local communities to identify appropriate boundaries and levels of protection.
+Arctic managers will need to consult with indigenous peoples and local communities to identify appropriate boundaries and levels of protection.
 Examples could include dynamic MPAs that protect ecologically important areas that move over time, or seasonal protective measures.

-Engaging indigenous people.
+Engaging indigenous peoples.
 Indigenous communities are closely tied to and dependent on the land and sea for survival, and must be active partners in decisions regarding the design and management of MPAs.
 Moreover, traditional knowledge embodies a broad and deep understanding of this environment and the changes it is undergoing – providing information essential to the effective management of these areas.

 Communicating about MPAs.
-Given many common misperceptions about MPAs, it will be critical to communicate to bothlocal communities and more distant but interested stakeholders about the purpose and goals of MPAs, and the benefits they can provide.
+Given many common misperceptions about MPAs, it will be critical to communicate to both indigenous peoples, local communities and more distant but interested stakeholders about the purpose and goals of MPAs, and the benefits they can provide.

-Protecting a shared marine environment. (need language about how Arctic is a semi-enclosed sea….)

 Building on and connecting with related Arctic Council work.
-Because MPA networks are place-based, and address a wide range of issues within those geographic spaces, there are many opportunities for strengthening the network through collaboration with other Arctic Council
+Because MPA networks are place-based, and address a wide range of issues within those geographic spaces, there are many opportunities for strengthening the network through collaboration between Arctic Council working groups.

+Cooperate with and through relevant competent authorities to support the implementation of the actions identified in this framework.

 Arctic Council Implementation – Recommended Near-term and Long-Term Actions